NOUR-AWAWDEH/IntroductionToAlgorithms/Part_I_Foundations/Chapter_1/The_Role_OfAlgorithms_inComputing.md

 you should consider algorithms, like computer hardware, as a technology.

-Total system performance depends on choosing efûcient algorithms as much as on choosing fast hardware.
+Total system performance depends on choosing efficient algorithms as much as on choosing fast hardware.

 ---